 Hunger, food insecurity and malnutrition are intractable both in the United States and other wealthy nations as well as in developing nations.

-Throughout her career, graphic designer and design scholar Audrey Bennett has pushed the boundaries of her professional disciplines while tackling real-world problems in innovative ways.
+Throughout her career, graphic designer and interdisciplinary design scholar Audrey Bennett has pushed the boundaries of her professional disciplines while tackling real-world problems in ingenious ways.

-She is committed to using design as a force for multifaceted good and is currently designing mapping tools and reimagining food systems that address hunger, build community and protect the health of the environment.
+She is committed to using design as a force for multifaceted good and is currently designing wicked solution mapping tools and reimagining a food system that addresses hunger, builds community and protects the health of the environment.

 I admired Audrey Bennett’s achievements and then met her in person in 2007 at an AIGA (American Institute of Graphic Artists) Education conference in Nashville, TN.
-Bennett was teaching at Rensselaer Polytechnic Institute and thinking forward by conceiving and establishing one of the first virtual international conferences, the Global Leadership Design Symposium (GLIDE).
-Soon after we met, she invited me to serve on its planning committee.
+Bennett was teaching at Rensselaer Polytechnic Institute and thinking forward by conceiving and establishing one of the first virtual international conferences, the Global Interaction in Design Education Symposium (GLIDE).
+Soon after we met, she invited me to serve on its planning and advisory board.

-At the 2010 GLIDE on food, international academic participants delivered presentations on food sustainability, food design (design processes applied to products, services, or systems for food and eating), food systems, and other related topics.
+At the 2010 GLIDE symposium on food, international scholars delivered presentations on food sustainability, food design (design processes applied to products, services, or systems for food and eating), food systems, and related topics.

-In 2018, Audrey Bennett accepted a new position as the director of the M.A. program at Michigan’s Stamps School of Art & Design.
-And, as the University Diversity and Social Transformation Professor, she is the first black graphic design professional to hold a full professor rank in the United States.
+In 2018, Audrey Bennett was recruited to the University of Michigan in the role of full professor of art and design with tenure.
+One year later, U-M bestowed upon her an inaugural University Diversity and Social Transformation Professorship for her outstanding work in DEI through teaching, service and scholarship. new position as the director of the M.A. program at Michigan’s Stamps School of Art & Design.
+She is the first black female graphic design professional to hold a full professor rank in the United States.

 Now climate change, extreme weather events and other environmental destabilizations, supply chain disruptions, political conflicts, and wars are increasing global food demands.
 On the local end of the spectrum various forms of food justice initiatives are being developed.
 And in between, numerous NGOs, government agencies and business enterprises are involved in food systems.
 So there’s a heightened urgency for developing ways to visualize and analyze the interconnections and various data points between these and many other factors in order to develop sustainable food systems that can meet the challenges of the present and future.